Intimacy

 Summary

 Foreplay is not "preparation before the main event" but the single most important factor that determines the quality of sex.
 Take your time, use the whole body, and communicate.
-These three practices create a sexually satisfying experience for both partners.
+Mindset over technique, density over duration, and the everyday relationship as foundation.
+This understanding creates a sexually satisfying experience for both partners.

 Related articles